Rapptz/discord.py/docs/api.rst

         a presence a la :meth:`Client.change_presence`.
 When you receive a user's presence this will be :attr:`offline` instead.

+.. class:: RelationshipType

+    Specifies the type of :class:`Relationship`

+    .. attribute:: friend

+        You are friends with this user.
+    .. attribute:: blocked

+        You have blocked this user.
+    .. attribute:: incoming_request

+        The user has sent you a friend request.
+    .. attribute:: outgoing_request

+        You have sent a friend request to this user.

 .. _discord_api_data:

 Data Classes